oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_X11_Requirements.md

 search for a best matching profile, as long as one is stored in the Oyranos device profile database.

+You can check independently whether a EDID atom is set by calling in a X11 environment:

+`xprop -root | grep EDID`

 ### Specification

 X servers export the EDID inormation typically in the